dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 The cost of living varies dramatically from place to place.
 As climate change alters weather patterns, agricultural infrastructure will need to be repositioned.
-The price and availability of water will, in particular, have a dramatic affect on the cost of living and the cost of food.
+In particular, the price and availability of water will soon have a dramatic affect on the cost of living and the cost of food.
 Real estate prices will fluctuate and most of this geoeconomic variation over time will be unpredictable.
 This means we need to invest our resources wisely and be prepared to refinance new infrastructure.
-Strong dynamics in geoeconomic variation will make it difficult to fairly distribute UBI and to do so such that areas hard-hit by geoeconomic variation will have received a fair sum of money.
+Strong dynamics in geoeconomic variation will make it difficult to fairly distribute UBI and to do so such that areas hard-hit by geoeconomic variation will have received a fair sum of money over longer periods of time.
+The more the sum received deviates from what is fair increases with higher geoeconomic variation over time, which is unpredictable and results from climate change, among other causes.

-Wealth distribution is essentally theft.
+Wealth redistribution is essentally theft.
 It is difficult to ethically or morally justify redistribution of wealth, especially since we are *incapable* of doing so fairly.

 <a name="overregulation-decentivizes-and-stagnates-innovation" />